vikasakankshasharma-jpg/team4job/README.md

     *   **Promote & Re-list:** Add a `travelTip` (a commission-free bonus for the installer) and re-list the job to attract more interest.

 ### Platform Management & Monetization
-*   **Admin Dashboard:** A comprehensive backend for administrators to manage the entire platform.
+*   **Admin Dashboard & Reports:** A comprehensive backend for administrators to manage the platform, featuring KPI cards, charts on user growth and financials, and data export capabilities.
 *   **Team Management:** A dedicated section for the primary Admin to create and manage other `Admin` and `Support Team` user accounts.
 *   **Monetization Settings:** Admins can configure platform-wide settings, including installer commission rates, job giver fees, and create/manage `SubscriptionPlan` and `Coupon` entities.
 *   **Global Blacklist:** A critical security feature allowing Admins to block specific User IDs or pincodes, preventing them from registering, logging in, or posting jobs.